BeraXBT (BIXBT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BeraXBT Historical Price

-According to the latest data gathered on BeraXBT live price page, the current price of BeraXBT is 0.00204677USD.
-The circulating supply of BeraXBT(BIXBT) is 1.00B BIXBT , giving it a market capitalization of $2.05M.
+According to the latest data gathered on BeraXBT live price page, the current price of BeraXBT is 0.0015755USD.
+The circulating supply of BeraXBT(BIXBT) is 1.00B BIXBT , giving it a market capitalization of $1.58M.

 In the past month, BeraXBT has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that BIXBT could witness further price changes in the near future.